particle-iot/docs/src/content/getting-started/setup/manual-setup.md

 - Flash code on wake from sleep
 - Allow controlled access to your devices by other users, if desired
 - Group devices
-- Easy migration to growth if you exceed the free plan limits
+- Easy migration to basic if you exceed the free plan limits

 Using a product in the free plan is still free.
 You can have any combination of Wi-Fi and cellular devices in the free plan whether the devices are developer or product devices.